MirkoMignini/completion-progress/README.md

       step :age, 10, {hint: {text: 'Please add your age', href: '/profile/edit'}}
       step :phones, 10, {hint: {text: 'Please add at least a phone number', href: '/profile/edit/phones'}}
     end

     ...
 end

+user = User.new

+#set the user properties to custom values

+user.profile.value #will contains the sum of the values of all the steps which value is not null or empty user.profile1.steps[:name].result #check the result (true or false) of a single step
 ```

 ## License